akazukin5151/metroani/README.md

 5. Start by running the examples and adjusting the settings in `settings/`

 Note that running `python metroani/metroani.py` will create a video using development/debugging settings (which should be avoided).
 Best to experiment `examples/webm.py` and `settings/gif.json`.
 See `settings/README.md`

+# License

+The code is licensed under the Mozilla Public License v2, but it does not apply to any content.
+Any content you create with this script is fully owned by you, and you have the full copyright over them.